Philanthropy

 ____________________________________

-Justin co-founded and chairs The ImPact, a global membership community of more than 75 prominent families committed to aligning their assets with their values.
-The ImPact’s mission is to help families make more impact investments more effectively, and its purpose is to improve the probability and pace of solving social and environmental problems by increasing the flow of capital to investments that generate measurable impact.
+Justin co-founded and chairs The ImPact, a global membership community of 85+ families committed to aligning their investments with their values.
+Our mission is to help families make more impact investments more effectively, and our purpose is to improve the probability and pace of solving social and environmental problems by increasing the flow of capital to investments that generate measurable impact.
+We are changing how money moves in the world by empowering and amplifying continuous action by our member families and facilitating collaboration that can create systemic impact.

-Justin’s previous board memberships include: Voxiva, Inc.; Rockefeller Family Fund; Population Council; The International Council of The Museum of Modern Art; the Alliance for the Arts; GenerationEngage; and Mobilize.org.
-He also served on the National Leadership Council for GLSEN (the Gay, Lesbian, Straight Education Network), and on the NY State Commission on National and Community Service.
+Justin’s other previous board memberships include: Population Council; Japan Society; Rockefeller Family Fund; The International Council of The Museum of Modern Art; the Alliance for the Arts; and Mobilize.org.

-In 2002, Justin graduated from Princeton University and then worked for three years at the Museum of Modern Art.
-He and his professional ballet dancer-turned-entrepreneur wife have two daughters and live in New York.
+In 2002, Justin graduated from Princeton University, and then worked for three years at The Museum of Modern Art.
+He and his wife have two daughters and live in New York.

 Erika Karp joined the Aspen Institute as Executive Director of the Finance Leaders Fellowship in January 2024 following 25-plus years of experience in finance and capital markets, with leadership roles spanning sustainable and impact investing, investment banking, asset management, and wealth advising.
 While on Wall Street, Erika developed a deep belief in environmental, social, and governance (ESG) analysis as a critical input to investment decision-making.
 From this belief stemmed her vision to leverage the system of capitalism towards a more regenerative and inclusive global economy, in part by advocating for the confluence and strategic deployment of financial, human, and natural capital.
 Erika most recently served as Executive Managing Director and Chief Impact Officer at Pathstone, an $80B family office and investment advisor.
 Prior to joining Pathstone, Erika was the founder and CEO of Cornerstone Capital Group, a sustainable and impact investment advisory firm, which she founded in 2013 and scaled from zero to $1.3B AUM before leading the merger with Pathstone in 2021.
 Previously, Erika was Managing Director and Head of Global Sector Research at UBS Investment Bank, where she created and chaired the Global Investment Review Committee, served on the UBS Securities Research Executive Committee, and served on the Environmental and Human Rights Committee of the UBS Group Executive Board.